electric-sql/pglite/docs/docs/index.md

 `)
 ```

-The `.exec` method is perfect for migrations, or batch inserts with raw SQL.
+The `.exec` method is perfect for migrations and batch inserts with raw SQL.

-Now, lets retrieve an item using `.query` method:
+Now, let's retrieve an item using `.query` method:

 ```js
 const ret = await db.query(`